jellyfin-archive/jellyfin-docs/general/server/media/comics.md

 - ComicBookInfo (from ComicBookLover)

 > [!Note]
-> However, their are some limitations regarding the support of the ComicInfo format. `ComicInfo.xml` files can be parsed when they are placed in the same folder as the comic itself or when they are bundled within a `.cbz` file. `ComicInfo.xml` files bundled with any other archive format are not supported.
+> However, there are some limitations regarding the support of the ComicInfo format. `ComicInfo.xml` files can be parsed when they are placed in the same folder as the comic itself or when they are bundled within a `.cbz` file. `ComicInfo.xml` files bundled with any other archive format are not supported.